-No two people see the same city, waterfall, experience, or country the same way.
+No two people see the same city, waterfall, museum, or country the same way.
 We all have our own preferences.
 We all want to do different things and travel a certain way.
-We have different ideas on what “budget” means, or when is too early or late to book a plane, hostel, or train.
+We have different ideas about what “budget” means, or when is too early or late to book a plane, hostel, or train.

 What I love, you might not (and vice versa).
 To me, my job is to relay my experience as fairly and balanced as I can.
 It’s to explain the how of travel so you can decide what will make your trip cheaper and longer.

 I know travel can be frustrating and overwhelming.
-I know planning it can be mind numbing.
-I know all the information on the Internet can overload your mind.
+I know planning it can be mind-numbing.
+I know all the information on the Internet can overload your brain.
 We want simple answers so we can move on and relax.

-But there are no simple answers and no right way to travel, and if you look for them, you’ll drive yourself mad.
+But there are no simple answers or right way to travel, and if you look for them, you’ll drive yourself mad.

 Take a deep breath.

 Use the information you find to evaluate the pros and cons of what you want.